Nightjar LogoSign in

 The challenge with craft supplies is pure volume.
 If you sell 200 colors of yarn or 150 bead types, each one needs photos.

 Batch processing with consistent framing makes this feasible.
-Set up your Compositions workflow once with identical framing and lighting, then run every variant through the same template.
+Set up a Recipe once with identical Composition and Photography Style, then run every variant through the same saved setup.
 The result is a grid of products that looks organized and professional.

 Frequently Asked Questions